SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 In the next code block we do two things, we firstly split our data into an **X** object which contains only the predictor variables, and a **y** object that contains only our dependent variable.

-Once we have done this, we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.
-In this case, we have allocated 80% of the data for training, and the remaining 20% for validation.
+Next, we split our data into training and test sets.
+We'll allocate 80% of the data for training, and the remaining 20% for validation.

 <br>
 ```python